-NotesIn this verison, Scout is a young girl, and Miss Maudie is the narrator.
+NotesIn this version, Scout is a young girl, and Miss Maudie is the narrator.

 NO cutting or changes are permitted.